Conflict Of Interest At Work

 The Role of Employers in Preventing Conflicts of Interest

-• Developing a Robust Conflict of Interest Policy: This policy should clearly define what constitutes a conflict of interest, outline reporting procedures, and specify disciplinary actions for violations.
+• Developing a solid Conflict of Interest Policy: This policy should clearly define what constitutes a conflict of interest, outline reporting procedures, and specify disciplinary actions for violations.
 The policy should be easily accessible and regularly reviewed.

 • Providing Comprehensive Training: Regular training programs should educate employees on conflict of interest policies, best practices, and the potential consequences of failing to adhere to these guidelines.